MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-use-the-wcf-lob-adapter-development-wizard-to-create-the-echo-adapter.md

 ## Prerequisites
  You must possess the knowledge described in [Before You Begin the Tutorial](../../core/before-you-begin-the-tutorial.md) and have successfully set up your computer for your adapter development by using the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)].

-### To choose WCF LOB Adapter Plug-in in Visual Studio
+## Choose WCF LOB Adapter Plug-in in Visual Studio

 1. Start Visual Studio and then on the **File** menu, point to **New**, and then click **Project**.